 Add raw butter, eggs, evaporated cane sugar and gluten free flour mix (I used a mix of garbanzo bean flour, rice flour and tapioca flour but you can use almond or coconut flour or your favorite blend).
 Beat until smooth, and then pour into an oiled bundt pan

 Bake at 325 degrees until a toothpick comes out mostly clean (about 55 mintues).
 While it cools, make an orange glaze from a few tablespoons of orange juice, powdered sugar (here’s how you can make it using real, healthy sugar), and orange zest.
 Invert the cake onto a plate, drizzle the glaze on top and enjoy!
+The calculated nutrition values are a product of online calculators and should only be considered estimates.

 Optional: Top with candied orange slices (candied in agave or honey) and orange zest for garnish.